About Mental Illness Policy Org.

 What can make people with serious mental illness become violent?

-- Anosognosia: Up to 50% of people with schizophrenia and many with bipolar lack insight: they are so sick they don’t know they are sick (anosognosia).
+- Anosognosia: Up to 50% of people with schizophrenia and many with bipolar disorder suffer from anosognosia, defined as unawareness they are ill.
+In other words, they are so sick they don’t know they are sick.

 Almost everyone has issues with involuntary commitment and involuntary treatment.
-This site rather than saying “it’s a difficult issue” and dropping it, attempts to study the science and law to come up with policies that balance the right of patients to have freedom, their right to receive treatment, the public’s right to safety, and sound fiscal policy.
+Rather than saying “it’s a difficult issue” and dropping it, we study science and law and support policies that balance patients’ right to freedom, their right to receive treatment, the public’s right to safety, and sound fiscal policy.

-Maintaining Mental Illness Policy Org., advocating for people with mental illness is a labor of love.
+Maintaining Mental Illness Policy Org. and advocating for people with mental illness is a labor of love.
 But it is expensive.
+We accept no government funds nor funds from pharmaceutical companies or healthcare providers, in order that we may speak truth to power.
+Our funding comes primarily from small donations from families of the seriously mentally ill.
 Donations are appreciated.

 DJ Jaffe: Founder

-DJ Jaffe has a sister-in-law with schizophrenia and has been advocating for the seriously mentally ill since mid 1980s.
-Following are past positions.
+DJ Jaffe has a sister-in-law with schizophrenia and has been advocating for the seriously mentally ill since the mid 1980s.
+He has held positions with the following organizations:

 - New York State chapter, National Alliance for the Mentally Ill